2nd to 6th December 2020. 1-6pm

 Every day we inhabit the vegetational world.
 It forms a living interface essential to our existence as biological organisms.
 In its physical form it represents the substantiation of sunlight through photosynthesis into frondescence, verdure and greenery.
 Locked within the chemical matrix of every plant are the molecules that give us the perception of 'green'.
-The chemical formula for this is C55H72MgN4O5, or chlorophyll, and it engages in complex reactions to convert the Sun's energy into the living plant.
+The chemical formula for this is C55H72MgN4O5, or chlorophyll, and it engages in complex reactions to convert the Sun's energy into living organisms.

 Paradoxically, magenta light also occupies a function in this process and is an essential component in the health of plants.
 To artists, such a contradiction elicits curiosity and a pathway to phenomenological exploration.
 International artists working in various media will be invited to respond to the theme of light and the vegetational.
 Each will bring their own interpretation of what the chlorophilic world means to them.